Beer Drinkers and Hell Raisers

-Beer Drinkers and Hell Raisers is an EP by the band Motörhead, released in November 1980.
+Beer Drinkers and Hell Raisers (titled Motörhead on the original release) is an EP by the English band Motörhead, released in November 1980.
 The EP consists of four tracks recorded during sessions for their first album Motörhead, in 1977 at Escape Studios, Kent, England, but were previously unreleased.
 The EP was released by Big Beat Records, a subsidiary of Chiswick Records, who the band were signed to when the tracks were recorded in 1977.
 The release was not authorized by the band, though they did not oppose it.
 The EP entered the UK Singles Charts on 22 November, where it peaked at No. 43. peaking at No.1 on the UK Indie Chart.